 Preparing For Your Tummy Tuck

 Before your surgery, Dr. Park and his nurses will see you at your preoperative appointment.
-During this appointment you will get another opportunity to ask any additional questions you may have with regard to surgery and review all the details of surgery again.
+During this appointment, you will get another opportunity to ask any additional questions you may have with regard to surgery and review all the details of surgery again.

-You will be provided with prescriptions for medications required after tummy tuck.
+You will be provided with prescriptions for medications required after a tummy tuck.
 You will also be provided with instructions to prepare for surgery, including guidelines on drinking, eating, smoking, and avoiding certain medications or supplements which can cause excess bleeding and bruising.

-If you smoke, it is extremely important to stop at least for 1 month before and 1 month after surgery.
+If you smoke, it is extremely important to stop at least 1 month before and 1 month after surgery.
 Smoking around the time of surgery will lead to serious healing problems such as incision separations, skin slough, and wound infections.

 While preparing your tummy tuck, make sure to make arrangements to have a family member or friend drive you home after surgery.